v-strauss/dimos/docs/README.md

 - Uses **mkdocstrings** to auto-generate API docs from Python docstrings
 - Uses `:::` syntax to include module documentation
-- Example: `::: dimos.agents` extracts all docstrings from the agents module

 ## Design Principles